Anshumansahu87/developer-api-portal/README.md

 ## Overview

-DevAPI Hub is a simple developer portal that helps developers discover useful public APIs, explore their documentation, understand endpoints and parameters, and test GET APIs directly from the browser.
+DevAPI Hub is a simple web-based API discovery portal that helps developers find useful public APIs, explore their documentation, understand API endpoints, and test GET requests directly from the browser.

-I built this project to practice frontend development, REST API integration, technical documentation, and developer-focused user experience.
+The project combines frontend development, REST API integration, API documentation, and developer-focused user experience in one application.

 ## Why I Built This

-I wanted to build a practical project that goes beyond a normal frontend website.
+I wanted to build a practical project where I could learn how APIs are used from a developer's point of view.

-The main goal was to understand how developers work with APIs:

-- Finding an API
+Instead of only listing API names, I created documentation pages that provide the information a developer needs before using an API:

-- Understanding its endpoint
+- API endpoint
-- Checking the HTTP method
+- HTTP method
-- Understanding parameters
-- Checking authentication requirements
-- Reading example responses
-- Testing API requests
+- Authentication
-- Handling failed requests
+- Parameters
+- Example request
+- Example response
+- Official documentation

+I also added a small API playground so developers can test GET endpoints directly from the browser.

 ## Features

-- Search APIs by name, category and description
+- Search APIs by name, category, or description
 - Filter APIs by category
+- Browse 8 curated public APIs
-- Individual documentation pages
+- Individual API documentation pages
 - HTTP method information
 - Authentication information
 - Parameters table